 Deforestation and land-use change are a leading cause of global warming.
 They account for 20-25% of global carbon emissions, and over a third of emissions from developing countries.
-In Indonesia, deforestation and land-use changes are estimated to account for 80% of Indonesia’s carbon emissions and 6% of global greenhouse gas emissions.
+In Indonesia, deforestation and land-use change are estimated to account for 80% of Indonesia’s carbon emissions and 6% of global greenhouse gas emissions.
 Carbon emissions released from the logging, burning and conversion of Indonesia’s forests and peatlands have helped make Indonesia the world’s fourth largest greenhouse gas polluter after the USA, European Union and China.

 SEKALA has worked with REDD+ since its inception in Indonesia and are able to provide analytical support for REDD+ strategies and methodologies.
 We are also able to provide information and training on REDD+ to various stakeholders and to help stakeholders to develop Reference Emissions Levels (REL) and to monitor forest cover change.